-The low-level interface of KeOps is the
+A low-level interface for KeOps is provided by the

 Genred using either:

 from pykeops.numpy import Genred # for NumPy users, or... from pykeops.torch import Genred # for PyTorch users.

 Genred is a class with no methods: its instantiation simply returns a numerical function that can be called on numerical arrays.

 Genred(...)takes as input a collection of strings that specify the desired computation.
 It returns a python function or PyTorch layer, callable on numpy arrays or torch tensors.
 The syntax is:

 my_red = Genred(formula, aliases, reduction_op='Sum', axis=0, dtype='float32')

 my_rednow refers to a callable object, wrapped around a set of custom CUDA routines.
 It can be used on any collection of arrays (either NumPy arrays or Torch tensors) that have the correct shapes, as described in the